dotnet/csharplang/proposals/extensions.md

 A this_access has one of the following meanings:
 - [...]
-- ***When this is used in a primary_expression within an instance method or instance accessor of an extension with a class underlying type, it is classified as a value.
+- ***When this is used in a primary_expression within an instance method or instance accessor of an extension with an underlying type known to be a reference type, it is classified as a value.
 The type of the value is the instance type of the extension within which the usage occurs, and the value is a reference to the object for which the method or accessor was invoked.**
-- ***When this is used in a primary_expression within an instance method or instance accessor of an extension with a struct underlying type, it is classified as a variable.
+- ***When this is used in a primary_expression within an instance method or instance accessor of an extension with an underlying type known to be a value type, it is classified as a variable.
 The type of the variable is the instance type of the extension within which the usage occurs.
   - If the method or accessor is not an iterator or async function, the `this` variable represents the extension for which the method or accessor was invoked.
-    - If the struct is a readonly struct, the `this` variable behaves exactly the same as an in parameter of the struct type
+    - If the value type is a readonly struct, the `this` variable behaves exactly the same as an `in` parameter of the struct type
-    - Otherwise the this variable behaves exactly the same as a ref parameter of the struct type
+    - Otherwise the `this` variable behaves exactly the same as a `ref` parameter of the value type
-  - If the method or accessor is an iterator or async function, the `this` variable represents a copy of the extension/struct for which the method or accessor was invoked, and behaves exactly the same as a value parameter of the extension/struct type.**
+  - If the method or accessor is an iterator or async function, the `this` variable represents a copy of the value for which the method or accessor was invoked, and behaves exactly the same as a value parameter of the value type.**

 #### Base access